jugshaurya/Nanodegrees/React Developer/react/react.md

 - In the above example, if props are ever updated, the current state will not change unless the component is "refreshed."
 Using props to produce a component's initial state also leads to duplication of data, deviating from a dependable "source of truth."
 - This process of determining what has changed in the previous and new outputs is called Reconciliation.
-- How State is Set
+- How to change the State?
   ```
-  Earlier in this lesson, we saw how we can define a component's state at the time of initialization.
+  we saw how we can define a component's state at the time of initialization.
 Since state reflects mutable information that ultimately affects rendered output, a component may also update its state throughout its lifecycle using this.setState().
 As we've learned, when local state changes, React will trigger a re-render of the component.
   ```

 #### There are two ways to use setState().